|

 from an organization like the National Institutes of Health, as Dr. Stephen

-because their research has direct applicability in better understanding or
+their research has direct applicability in better understanding or treating

-treating cancer in people.
-Some clinical trials that involve cats and dogs
+cancer in people.
+Some clinical trials that involve cats and dogs with cancer

-with cancer are not only meant to benefit the animals, either by giving them
+are not only meant to benefit the animals, either by giving them access to a

-access to a promising new treatment or learning something new that can help
+promising new treatment or learning something new that can help other animals,

-other animals, but also help people with cancer.
-These trials produce data
+but also help people with cancer.
+These trials produce data and other

-and other information that may then be used to shape the design of trials
+information that may then be used to shape the design of trials that enroll

-that enroll people.
-Pet owners often are asked to cover just a part of the
+people.
+Pet owners often are asked to cover just a part of the cost of the

-cost of the animal's participation.
-Thus, their money may be facilitating
+animal's participation.
+Thus, their money may be facilitating new discoveries

-new discoveries that eventually will be applied to human cancers.
-In this
+that eventually will be applied to human cancers.
+In this way, resources devoted

-way, resources devoted to the study and treatment of cancer in animals may
+to the study and treatment of cancer in animals may actually contribute

 "At worst, it's neutral," stresses Dr. Duda, meaning

-not only provides a societal service but is also a potential source of
+only provides a societal service but is also a potential source of information

 As Lili Duda points out, for a long time the prevailing model has been for